shramana263/NeighbourLink/README.md

 #### Communication
 1. **Messaging**
-   - Tap on a post to express interest.
+   - Tap on a post to communicate with the Owner.
    - Use the in-app messaging to discuss details.
    - Share additional photos if needed.
    - Arrange meeting through the secure chat.